prpole/dissertation/chapter3/norris_capitalocene.md

-becoming a contemplative observer, again induces sublimity, the conditions of imaginative failure and diminution, but it is now with the awareness that he is part of what made that sublimity.[^15] It is a shift that reveals, at the same time, the coexistence of the planetary scale of action and the failure of the imagination to conceive of the transformations it induces.
+becoming a contemplative observer, again induces sublimity, the conditions of imaginative failure and diminution, but it is now with the awareness that he is part of what made that sublimity.[^15] It is a shift that reveals the coexistence of the planetary scale of action and the failure of the imagination to conceive of the transformations it induces.

-Frank Norris’s Capitalocene aesthetic does something that is of great importance to the twenty-first-century environmental movement in anticipating a fundamental question about the limits of our environmental imaginaries, posed by Dipesh Chakrabarty: “If, indeed, globalization and global warming are born of overlapping processes, the question is, How do we bring them together in our understanding of the
+Frank Norris’s Capitalocene aesthetic does something that is of great importance to the twenty-first-century environmental movement.
+That is, it anticipates a fundamental question about the limits of our environmental imaginaries, posed by Dipesh Chakrabarty: “If, indeed, globalization and global warming are born of overlapping processes, the question is, How do we bring them together in our understanding of the